rigaya/NVEnc/NVEncC_Options.en.md

 Number of frames to input.
 (Note: input base, not output base)

 ### --fps &lt;int&gt;/&lt;int&gt; or &lt;float&gt;
+Set the input frame rate when --raw is used.
+Not recommended to be used with readers other than --raw.

-Set the input frame rate.
-Only valid for raw format, otherwise it will be ignored or only treated as a hint.
+Only valid for raw format (when --raw is used), otherwise it will be ignored or only treated as a hint.

 ### --input-res &lt;int&gt;x&lt;int&gt;
 Set input resolution.
 Only valid for raw format, otherwise it will be ignored.